JOHNNYMACONNY/ybf-studio/docs/implementation_templates.md

 ---

 ## Purpose
-Ready-to-use code templates and examples for common implementation tasks in the AudioServiceApp.
+Ready-to-use code templates and examples for common implementation tasks in the YBF Studio.

 ---